 Another fragile topic as it relates to stable coins is the process around the redeemability of the tokens for their underlying collateral proportionately, which can be handled dutifully by a financial institution.

-As stable coins continue to be an undeniable trend, as they take root and expand their branches, Equity Bank And Trust Bahamas Limited remains open to a compliant approach to assisting in providing the professional services many expect to underpin these innovative alternative mediums of exchange.
+As stable coins continue to be an undeniable trend, as they take root and expand their branches, Equity Bank Bahamas Limited remains open to a compliant approach to assisting in providing the professional services many expect to underpin these innovative alternative mediums of exchange.

 PAST PERFORMANCE IS NOT INDICATIVE OF FUTURE RESULTS.
 THE VIEWS, STRATEGIES AND FINANCIAL INSTRUMENTS DESCRIBED IN THIS ARTICLE MAY NOT BE SUITABLE FOR ALL INVESTORS.
 OPINIONS EXPRESSED ARE CURRENT OPINIONS AS OF THE DATE(S) APPEARING IN THIS MATERIAL ONLY.